vivilink/sycamore/README.md

 *simulate*

 This task simulates ARGs using either msprime or stdpopsim.
 Always simulate haploids, the haplotypes are assigned to individuals in the association task.
+If the positions are integers it can happen that more than one variants fall on the same position.
+In that case, the position of the second variant is set to position + 1.

 Simulate one population with stdpopsim: